 Theme Customization

 Customize Xaui to match your brand by overriding only the tokens you need.
-You can define separate light and dark themes while keeping all defaults for tokens you do not override.
+Provide partial overrides and keep defaults for everything you do not specify.

 How It Works

-- Pass a partial object to theme for light mode.
+- Pass a partial object to theme to override tokens.

 - Xaui merges your overrides with defaults, so you only customize what you need.